Winterizing the Garden

 What are the best ways to protect windmill palms from extreme temperature?

 Firstly, palms are ideally planted in a protected location as they do not do well in cold desiccating winds.
 If extended periods of cold are forecast wrap reemay, burlap, or horticultural fleece around the trunk and foliage.
 The top leaves should be loosely tied up before wrapping.
-Use a loose leaf mulch or straw to mulch the crown of the plant.
+The top part of the plant should be protected by an impermeable lid to keep the rain out of the central stem (e.g. a tin pie plate, plastic yogurt lid, etc).
+Use a loose leaf mulch or straw to mulch the crown of the plant at the top of the soil.

 If your palm is in a pot, the palm tree should either be moved to a frost-free location or the pot should be buried in the ground to protect the roots.